Are you scoring in the 600-750 range on SAT Reading + Writing? Do you want to raise that score as high as possible—to a perfect 800?

 If you stay engaged while reading, you'll understand the passage so much better, and you'll answer questions with way more accuracy.

 Fortunately, vocab doesn't play a big role in your SAT Reading score anymore.
-This is especially true in the redesigned 2016 SAT.
+This is especially true in the current SAT.
 They've completely taken out Sentence Completion questions, and the words that you have to analyze in context are usually pretty common.

 Here are examples of words that you need to understand in context in the current SAT: